People in your Canvas course: Roles and permissions

 System roles

 Staff that require a higher-level access to support faculty processes can request access through the portal: request Canvas account level access.
-Approval will be sought from your department Head.
+Approval will be sought from your Director of Faculty Operations (DFO).

 Faculty administrator